-(7) Estimate the share of benefits that will be realized by nonintercity passenger rail services (e.g., commuter, freight) and select the approximate cost share to be paid by the beneficiary.
-Click on the prepopulated fields to select the appropriate response from the lists of type of beneficiary, anticipated share of benefits, and approximate cost share.
-If more than five types of nonintercity passenger rail are beneficiaries, please provide additional information in a separate supporting document, and list it in Section G.2 of this application.
+(4) Estimate the share of benefits that will be realized by non-intercity passenger rail services and select the approximate cost share to be paid by the beneficiary.5 Click on the gray boxes to select the appropriate response from the lists of type of beneficiary, expected share of benefits, and approximate cost share.
+If more than three types of non-intercity passenger rail are beneficiaries, please provide additional information in a separate supporting document, and list it in Section G.2 of this application.

-Type of Nonintercity Passenger Rail Expected Share of Benefits Approximate Cost Share Freight Less than 50% 0-24%
+Type of Non-Intercity Passenger Rail Expected Share of Benefits Approximate Cost Share Freight Less than 50% 0-24%